black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 The .split() method takes a string and splits it into an array of strings.
 You can pass it a string of characters or a RegEx to use as a separator.
 For example, string.split(",") would split the string at each comma and return an array of strings.

 Use the /,\s*/g regex to split the value string by commas.
 You can tweak it based on the number of spaces separating your values.
 Store the array in an array variable.

+# Step 4
+The value of an input element is always a string, even if the input type is number.
+You need to convert this array of strings into an array of numbers.
+To do this, you can use the .map() method.

+Create a numbers variable and assign it the value of array.map().
+Remember that .map() creates a new array, instead of mutating the original array.